Get us in your inbox

 • Kwai Chung

-Hong Kong was well known as a manufacturing hub even as recently as in the 80s, and while traces of that era aren’t exactly fading away rapidly – after all, popular areas like Wong Chuk Hang and Kwun Tong are full of modern industrial buildings – it’s a history that is still well worth preserving.
+Hong Kong was well-known as a manufacturing hub even as recently as the 80s.
+While traces of that era aren’t exactly fading away rapidly – after all, popular areas like Wong Chuk Hang and Kwun Tong are full of modern industrial buildings – it’s a history that is still well worth preserving.

-Chun Shing Factory Estate immediately stands out from the many generic industrial buildings that you might already be familiar with, sporting a colourful orange and purple paint job that catches the eye.
-It’s also unusual in that it has lengthy open-air corridors, making it look like a wider version of a traditional ‘old slab’ style public housing estate instead of a normal industrial building.
+Chun Shing Factory Estate immediately stands out from the many generic industrial buildings you might be familiar with as it sports a colourful orange and purple colour that catches the eye.
+It’s also unusual because it has lengthy open-air corridors, making it look like a wider version of a traditional ‘old slab’ style public housing estate.

-The estate is one of the very few 17 industrial buildings that is both government-built and owned.
-Most were either demolished or converted – the Jockey Club Creative Arts Centre is the most notable example – but Chun Shing is one of the six that remain in use.
-However, the housing authority has begun to assess the feasibility of converting the remaining factory estates into public housing, meaning that Chun Shing might not be around in its current state for much longer.
+The estate is one of the few industrial buildings that are government-built and owned.
+Most were either demolished or converted – the Jockey Club Creative Arts Centre is the most notable example – but Chun Shing is one of those that remain in use.
+However, the housing authority has begun to assess the feasibility of converting the remaining factory estates into public housing, meaning that Chun Shing might not be in its current state for much longer.

 Advertising